-All students, including staff, who are officially engaged in studies leading to the award of a research degree, are required to formally register with the university as a research student on commencement of their studies, and also re-register at the start of each academic year, for as long as they are permitted to study to meet the requirements of their award, irrespective of whether tuition fees are payable (i.e. if a student is awaiting examination or awaiting completion of their award).
+All students, including staff, who are officially engaged in studies leading to the award of a research degree, are required to formally register with the university as a research student on commencement of their studies, and also re-register at the start of each academic year, for as long as they are permitted to study to meet the requirements of their award, irrespective of whether tuition fees are payable (i.e. if a student is awaiting examination or awaiting award).
 Failure to re-register for each academic year will result in a student's record becoming inactive and the student may be withdrawn from their programme of study.
-It should be noted there are limitations on the length of study for the award of research degrees, as set out in the 'Academic Regulations for Postgraduate Research Awards', which viewed https://www.gre.ac.uk/studentcan be at services/regulations-and-policies.
+It should be noted there is maximum registration periods for the award of research degrees, as set out in the 'Academic Regulations for Postgraduate Research Awards', which is available here.